HarshitKaushik/java-cheat-sheet/README.md

     }

     public void exampleMethod() {
         class MethodLocalInnerClass {
         };
     }

 }
 ```

 #### Inner Class
-Generally the term inner class is used to refer to a non-static class declared directly inside another class.
+Generally, the term inner class is used to refer to a non-static class declared directly inside another class.
 Consider the example of class named InnerClass.
 #### Static Inner Class
 A class declared directly inside another class and declared as static.
 In the example above, class name StaticNestedClass is a static inner class.
 #### Method Inner Class